Punjab Kings: Team history

-Early IPL seasons (2008-2010)
+Early IPL seasons (2008–2010)

 The 2008 tournament got off to a slow start for the Kings XI Punjab, with the team losing their first two games.
-However, 94 runs by Kumar Sangakkara helped them to win the third game.
-Despite the absence of Brett Lee and Simon Katich (who were committed to tour the West Indies with Australia), the team found its groove.
-Powered by their balanced bowling line-up and effective top order, the team won nine of its next 10 matches, clinching a berth in the semi-final, where their run in the tournament came to an end with a comprehensive nine-wicket loss to the Chennai Super Kings.
+However, a player of the match performance by Kumar Sangakkara, who scored 94 runs off 56 balls, helped them defeat Mumbai Indians by 66 runs in their third game.
+Despite the absence of Brett Lee and Simon Katich for parts of the season, the team found its groove, winning nine of its next 10 matches.
+They clinched a semi-final berth but suffered a nine-wicket loss to the Chennai Super Kings.